roehampton/module-content/msc-software-development-2/week-03/lab/README.md

 ## Private Attributes and Methods

+**WARNING -- this feature is not support in Safari web browsers.** If you are a MacOS user who only uses Safari you have two choices:

+- Install a Chrome/Chromium based browser (recommended).
+For example, Google Chrome, Microsoft Edge, or Chromium.
+- Install Mozilla Firefox.
+- Don't implement this section, although we will use private members in our Node.js code later in the module.

 JavaScript supports private attributes and methods.
 These are attributes and methods only accessible from within the object itself.
 We denote a private member with a `#`:

 ```javascript